The Linux sg3_utils package

 f,s,t,w

-was in the sg3_utils package for a short time; now in own package, see sdparm . sdparm manipulates mode pages, reads VPD pages and sends simple commands.
+was in the sg3_utils package for a while; now in own package, see sdparm . sdparm manipulates mode pages, reads VPD pages and sends simple commands

 sg_chk_asc